 |Perform Risk Analysis and Develop Mitigation Strategy||

 Identify sources of risks to the completion of a project on time and budget, considering both favorable and unfavorable impacts to project and plan accordingly for each.
 Plan and implement risk mitigation strategies to lessen risk by lowering its chances of occurrence or by reducing its effect if it does occur.
-A good risk analysis includes a listing of identified risks, an estimate of their likelihood, a means of determining if the risk is occurring, and a mitigation strategy.
+Good risk analysis includes a listing of identified risks, an estimate of their likelihood, a means of determining if the risk is occurring, and a mitigation strategy.

 |Approve Final Project Charter and Preliminary Project Plan||